SpacingBat3/WebCord/docs/Contributing.md

   - `main/windows/settingsWindow.ts` – a window definition used for WebCord's
     new HTML-based configuration panel.

-3. Internal modules (`internalModules/`):
+3. Internal modules (`modules/`):

-  - `internalModules/userAgent.ts` – a module that fakes the WebCord's user agent, by generating it using Chromium engine version in current Electron release.
+  - `modules/userAgent.ts` – a module that fakes the WebCord's user agent, by generating it using Chromium engine version in current Electron release.

-  - `internalModules/bugReporter.ts` – a module which generates an URL to the new GitHub issue, which is an URL to a `bug` template pre-filled with some OS details that are available to the Electron.
+  - `modules/bugReporter.ts` – a module which generates an URL to the new GitHub issue, which is an URL to a `bug` template pre-filled with some OS details that are available to the Electron.
 Current (as of WebCord ) implementation

-  - `internalModules/errorHandler.ts` – handles `uncaughtException`s, allowing
+  - `modules/errorHandler.ts` – handles `uncaughtException`s, allowing
     for prettier output in some cases as well as `dialog` GUI window displaying error message and simplified error stack.

+  - `modules/l10nSupport.ts` – definies the localization support within WebCord.

-4. Renderer process scripts:
+4. Renderer process modules (`renderer/modules`):

-  - `renderer/capturer.ts` – contains the implementation of the `desktopCapturer`
+  - `renderer/modules/capturer.ts` – contains the implementation of the `desktopCapturer`
     interface, used for implementing a screen share support for Discord.

-  - `renderer/cosmetic.ts` – does some cosmetic changes to Discord website, making it to look more like a real Discord client.
+  - `renderer/modules/cosmetic.ts` – does some cosmetic changes to Discord website, making it to look more like a real Discord client.

 5. Window-specific `preload` scripts: